Student Price Card

 The Student Price Card, also known as SPC Card, is a student loyalty discount program in Canada offering discounts and deals on items such as fashion, food, shoes, and travel and more.
-Students show their SPC Card at participating locations to receive instant savings every time they shop.
+Students show their SPC Card at participating locations to receive savings.
 Offers vary by participating partner locations.

 The program's membership include elementary through post-secondary level students throughout Canada.
-The program has a reported 1,100,000 members and 120+ participating retail chains.
-The SPC Card is a fee-based annual loyalty program, valid from August 1 until July 31 the following year.
+The program has a reported 1,100,000 members and 450+ participating retail chains.

-Banking partner

-Since August 2019, CIBC is the banking partner for SPC.
-Students with an eligible bank account or credit product receive free SPC membership.

-The company previously partnered with BMO Bank of Montreal for a BMO SPC MasterCard, offering either Air Miles or cash back for credit card purchases, in addition to no annual fee and a free SPC membership.
-The credit card can no longer be used for SPC benefits after November 30, 2019.